The right way to ask donors to cover processing fees

 On 4aGoodCause nonprofits can easily enable a checkbox on their donation forms that reads as follows:

-Make my gift go further.
-Please increase my gift by 3 percent to help cover transaction expenses.
+Round up my gift to $X to help cover transaction expenses.

-This checkbox provides additional money for your nonprofit while educating donors on your costs.
+This checkbox provides additional money (4% rounded to the next whole dollar amount) for your nonprofit while educating donors on your costs.
 It also gives donors another opportunity to go beyond to help your nonprofit.
 It makes them feel even better about their gift.

 Do’s and don’ts of passing on the processing fees to donors